-Tourism property owners and tenure holders should have available to them requirements and supports that promote fair and effective consultation and cooperation with forest licensees operating within or adjacent to their areas of operation.
-Tourism operators should be automatically notified when harvesting plans are being prepared, and forest licensees should be responsible for taking the interests of tourism operators into consideration when developing harvesting plans.
+Tourism property owners and tenure holders should have available to them requirements and support that promote fair and effective consultation and cooperation with forest licensees operating within or adjacent to their areas of operation.
+Tourism operators should be automatically notified when harvesting plans are being prepared, and forest licensees should be responsible for considering the interests of tourism operators when developing harvesting plans.
 This should include such considerations as access road development & deactivation, harvesting timelines, as well as how licensees will manage such tourism attributes as trails, viewscapes, and other site-specific amenities supporting tourism.

-In high value tourism areas timber harvesting must be done in a manner that is sensitive to the need to provide an enjoyable experience to tourism clientele with very differing backgrounds and interests.
-In some high value tourism areas the potential impact of resource use on the tourism experience or the associated impact on a wilderness lodge site may mean no resource activity or it may mean extraction only under very specific conditions.
+In high-value tourism areas, timber harvesting must be done in a manner that is sensitive to the need to provide an enjoyable experience to tourism clientele with very different backgrounds and interests.
+In some high-value tourism areas, the potential impact of resource use on the tourism experience or the associated impact on a wilderness lodge site may mean no resource activity or it may mean extraction only under very specific conditions.

 WTABC and the Forest & Range Practices Advisory Council